jstnmthw/hlstatsnext/apps/daemon/docs/features/EVENT_QUEUE.md

 // src/context.ts
 export class ApplicationContext {
   private queueModule: QueueModuleDependencies | null = null

   async initialize(): Promise<void> {
     // ... existing initialization

     // Initialize queue module
-    this.queueModule = await QueueModule.create(
+    this.queueModule = await QueueModule.create(this.config.rabbitmq, this.logger)
-      this.config.rabbitmq,
-      this.logger
-    )

     // Update ingress service to use queue publisher this.ingressService = new IngressService(
       this.logger,
       this.queueModule.publisher, // Instead of eventBus
-      this.dependencies
+      this.dependencies,
     )
   }
 }